Here’s What Happened

 - Interestingly, gold has been getting hot as of late.
 More on that below.

 What’s Going On in the Background?

-- Although the Global Precious Metals MMI did not reflect it in the May-to-June time period, the U.S. gold price increase after June 1 has gotten some heads turning.
+- Although the Global Precious Metals MMI did not reflect it in the May-to-June time period, the U.S. gold price increase after June 1 has turned some heads.
 As my colleague and new MetalMiner Editor Fouad Egbaria reported earlier this week, “gold neared its year-to-date high on Tuesday,” according to Reuters.
 “The rise comes in a climate of political uncertainty, with an election in the United Kingdom, former FBI Director James Comey’s testimony before the Senate Intelligence Committee on Thursday and a European Central Bank meeting this week,” Egbaria noted.

 What Metal Buyers Should Look Out For

 - Platinum specifically has had a low-price problem this year — but that’s obviously less of a problem if you’re purchasing metal.
-While we’re unsure of when prices will swing back up, mainly because output cuts in South Africa and elsewhere have seemingly not helped, it may be hard to discount current windows for smaller spot buys.
+While we’re unsure of when prices will swing back up — mainly because output cuts in South Africa and elsewhere have seemingly not helped — it may be hard to discount current windows for smaller spot buys.